iamidiallo/DataCode_LS4P-I/README.md

 A) Under the folder "EvaluationData", you have the data used for the evaluation of the different Tasks (Task1, Task2, and Task3).

-B) Under the folder ""
+B) Under the folder "DataForFigure4", you have the data used to generate the Figure 4 of the paper.